Are you in the Social Security tax bubble?

-Once you reach age 70½, the required minimum distributions from your retirement accounts could push you into the 25%, 28% or even 33% tax brackets, unless you take steps to lower your taxable income.
+Once you reach age 70½ (or age 72 if turning 70.5 in 2020 or later per the SECURE act), the required minimum distributions from your retirement accounts could push you into the 22%, 24% or even 32% tax brackets, unless you take steps to lower your taxable income.

 That’s why it’s important to do tax planning each year to determine what is optimal in your situation.
 You don’t want to be hit with a large tax bill when you can least afford it.

 What If You’re Already Receiving Social Security Benefits?

 There is a path to stop and pause your Social Security benefits.
 But you have to be at least full retirement age and within 12 months of claiming your benefit.
 If you are in that group, you can apply for a withdrawal of benefits.
 There is a requirement to pay back the amount you’ve received thus far.

 Taking advantage of this, could prevent you from experiencing higher tax years from age 66 to 70.
 A handy way to avoid the Social Security tax bubble for a few years and lower your lifetime tax rate.